steveash/maxclique/README.md

 maxclique
 =========

-Simple implementation of maximum clique for java
+Simple implementation of maximum clique for java.
+Doesn't recompute weight edges more than once.
+Uses simple back-tracking to avoid all 2^n comparisons.
+Has "fast path" shortcut implementations for graphs with 2, 3, and 4 nodes (which is my normal case).

 Usage:
 ```` java